Department of Sociology

 david_russell_cv_fall25_-_david_russell.pdfdocument194.22 KB

-Dr. Matthew Wright joined the faculty of Appalachian State University in 2020 and is currently an Assistant Professor in the Department of Sociology.
+Dr. Matthew Wright joined the faculty of Appalachian State University in 2020 and is currently Assistant Chair and Associate Professor in the Department of Sociology.
 He earned his Ph.D in Sociology in 2017 from Bowling Green State University.
-His teaching interests center on families, intimate relationships, aging, demography, and statistics.
-Dr. Wright’s research, which has appeared in the Journal of Marriage and Family, Journals of Gerontology, Demography, and Journal of Health and Social Behavior, examines the implications of family change in later life, emphasizing marriage, divorce, and cohabitation.
-His current projects examine cohabitors' relationship quality, well-being, and social relationships, with particular attention to those aged 50 and older.
-Another line of research investigates family attitudes in the U.S. and internationally and how they have changed over time.
-He also serves on department and university committees focused on faculty development, mentoring, policy, and tuition appeals.
+His teaching interests center on families and intimate relationships, aging, demography, and statistics.
+Dr. Wright’s research, which has appeared in Journal of Marriage and Family, Journals of Gerontology, Demography, and Journal of Health and Social Behavior examines the implications of family change in later life, with an emphasis on marriage, divorce, and cohabitation.
+His current projects examine the relationship quality, well-being, and social relationships of cohabitors, with particular attention to those aged 50 and older.
+Another line of research investigates family attitudes among older adults, both in the U.S. and internationally, and how they have changed over time.

 Courses Taught